-Amongst the multiplicity of changes which have overtaken us in the last forty years, one has been the development of radio communications.
-In 1965 VHF for inter-ship and port radio, for example, simply didn't exist and, although sea-going paddlers like the Jeanie Deans were equipped with medium frequency radios, their regular use was much discouraged as the broadcast range was so large that the whole system would have clogged up if too many people had used it too often.
+Amongst the multiplicity of changes which have overtaken us in the last fifty years, one has been the development of radio communications.
+In 1965 VHF for inter-ship and port radio, for example, was in its infancy with few ships having it fitted and, although sea-going paddlers like the Jeanie Deans were equipped with medium frequency radios, their regular use was much discouraged as the broadcast range was so large that the whole system would have clogged up if too many people had used it too often.

 The staff at Stranraer were therefore much surprised to find the Jeanie Deans steaming up to their jetty unannounced early on the Saturday morning.
 A management figure promptly emerged to tell us that there was no way that we could moor on the western side where we were trying to tie up as this was where the mail boat berthed.
 Dutifully we backed off and re-moored on the eastern side.
 The same man then re-appeared to ask what we wanted.
 Water and lots of it was our primary need but it turned out that there was no hydrant on the east side.
 We would have to back off and come in again on the berth we had just vacated where the hydrant was.